 Deployment Overview

-Rūsternetes supports three deployment modes: a full compose cluster with etcd, a lighter compose cluster with SQLite (via Rhino), and a single all-in-one binary that embeds every component in one process.
+Rūsternetes supports four deployment modes: a full compose cluster with etcd, lighter compose clusters with SQLite or Redis (via Rhino), and a single all-in-one binary that embeds every component in one process.
 Choose the mode that matches your needs.

 Deployment Modes at a Glance

-Feature Full Cluster (etcd) SQLite Cluster (Rhino) All-in-One Binary
+Feature Full Cluster (etcd) SQLite Cluster (Rhino) Redis Cluster (Rhino) All-in-One Binary

-Orchestration podman compose or docker compose podman compose or docker compose Single process
+Orchestration podman compose or docker compose podman compose or docker compose podman compose or docker compose Single process

-Storage backend etcd (distributed KV) SQLite via Rhino gRPC Embedded SQLite
+Storage backend etcd (distributed KV) SQLite via Rhino gRPC Redis via Rhino gRPC Embedded SQLite or Redis

-HA support Yes (3-node etcd, leader election) No No
+HA support Yes (3-node etcd, leader election) No Yes (Redis Sentinel / Cluster) No

-TLS Yes (auto-generated certs) Yes (auto-generated certs) Optional (--tls flag)
+TLS Yes (auto-generated certs) Yes (auto-generated certs) Yes (auto-generated certs) Optional (--tls flag)

-Container runtime Yes (Podman or Docker) Yes (Podman or Docker) Only for pods (not the binary)
+Container runtime Yes (Podman or Docker) Yes (Podman or Docker) Yes (Podman or Docker) Only for pods (not the binary)

-External dependencies etcd, Podman or Docker Rhino, Podman or Docker Podman or Docker (for pod containers)
+External dependencies etcd, Podman or Docker Rhino, Podman or Docker Redis, Rhino, Podman or Docker Podman or Docker (for pod containers)

-State persistence etcd data volume Single SQLite file Single SQLite file
+State persistence etcd data volume Single SQLite file Redis (AOF/RDB) Single SQLite file or Redis

-Production ready Yes Suitable for non-HA Edge / dev / CI
+Production ready Yes Suitable for non-HA Suitable for non-HA (HA with Sentinel) Edge / dev / CI

 Architecture: Full Cluster (etcd)